v0lshebrer/pico_caas/README.md

 # pico_caas
-A simple script to automate command injection vulnerability in caas ctf from picoCTF
+A simple Command-Line script to automate command injection vulnerability in caas ctf from picoCTF using terminal.

 Usage : <caas.py> <'command'>